aiven/aiven-docs/docs/products/postgresql/howto/create-read-replica.md

 ## Read-replica for disaster recovery

 High availability enables data distribution across availability zones within a single region.
-To accomplish that without a default multi-region service with node allocation spanning multiple regions, you can take the following steps:
+To do this without a default multi-region service with node allocation spanning multiple regions:

--   Establish a high-availability Aiven for PostgreSQL service within a single region.
+1. Establish a high-availability Aiven for PostgreSQL service within a single region.
--   Configure a remote read-only replica in a different region or even on an alternate cloud platform.
+1. Configure a remote read-only replica in a different region or even on an alternate cloud platform.

 As a result, you introduce an additional node in the distinct